red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

     });
 ```

 So the purpose is simple: it controls the platform header(technically the Server doesn't care about origin platform of requests) and version header.
 You should keep the `minimumVersion` parameter up-to-date to block clients with out-of-date client builds - it responds with `code 400 body { index: 404, message: 'Go update!' }`.
-The `hmacSecretsMap` arguments represents different hmac secrets for different versions(the rule is _more or equal_) - if you suspect that your client build was hacked & secret was exposed, you can generate new one and insert it into future version (all versions should semantic: `number.number.number`).
+The `hmacSecretsMap` arguments represent different hmac secrets for different versions(the rule is _more or equal_) - if you suspect that your client build was hacked & secret was exposed, you can generate a new one and insert it into future version (all versions should semantic: `number.number.number`).

 ### Require first cloud function
-Let's develop our first cloud function - it should increment some number value in player's profile each time being called.
+Let's develop our first cloud function - it should increment some number value in a player's profile each time being called.
 ```javascript
 await lock.self();